How to Bet on Football: 10 NFL Tips for 2021

 Jayne Kamin-Oncea/Getty Images.
 Pictured: Cooper Kupp

 Everybody bets the NFL.
 Yes, even your dentist.

-But I’m sure your dentist doesn’t win money betting the NFL and you might not either.
-Whether you’re a new bettor or a recreational bettor who wants to take betting the NFL more seriously, there are many small things you can do to improve your return on investment (ROI).
+But I’m sure your dentist doesn’t win money at NFL betting, and you might not either.
+Whether you’re a new bettor or a recreational bettor who wants to take this more seriously, there are many small things you can do to improve your return on investment (ROI).